EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-08.md

 ## Troubleshooting
 - If the AI tool suggests invalid Python, ask it explicitly for syntax-conforming code.
 - For LM Studio connection errors, confirm the server is running and the endpoint URL is correct.
+- For vLLM on macOS, use very small models and expect slow CPU inference.
+If the Docker pull is too large/slow, prefer LM Studio for this lab.
 - Remind students to disable auto-commit features if their IDEs offer them; commits must remain intentional.

 ## Student Success Criteria